I. General, area of application

 (5) If the Hirer does not return the hired object to the Rental Firm with a full tank, the Rental Firm shall charge a service fee.
 The amount of the service charge for refuelling depends on the respective current fuel price and must be requested by the Hirer at the time of rental.

-(6) The Hirer is obliged to notify the Rental Firm in good time in advance of the intended return delivery of the hired object (notification of clearance).
+(6) The Hirer is obliged to notify the Rental Firm of the intended return of the hired object in writing in good time (at least 24 hours in advance) (clearance notification).
+Cancellations by telephone or agreements made through official channels will not be recognised.

 (7) The hire period ends on the day on which the hired object arrives at the Lessor's storage location or another agreed destination with all parts required for its commissioning in proper and contractual condition, but at the earliest on expiry of the agreed hire period; XI Para.
 2 Clause 2 applies accordingly.
 If the return delivery is made directly to a new lessee, the hire period shall end on the date of dispatch of the hire item in proper and contractual condition by the previous lessee.